monostable/replicad/README.md

 - Make it easier to design and reason about circuits
 - Offer static analysis and design rule checks to make it hard to introduce errors into your circuit
 - Encourage design re-use
-- Provide an interactive editor and viewer wth a visual preview of your circuit
+- Provide an interactive editor and viewer with a visual preview of your circuit

 ## Implementation